hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp6-srv.rst

 The ultimate goal for the CB is to serve as a central configuration repository for one or multiple Kea servers connected to the database.
-In the future it will be possible to store most of the server's configuration in the database and reduce the configuration file to a bare minimum; the only mandatory parameter will be the ``config-control``, which includes the necessary information to connect to the database.
-In the Kea 1.6.0 release, however, only a subset of the DHCPv4 server parameters can be stored in the database.
+In the future, it will be possible to store most of the server's configuration in the database and reduce the configuration file to a bare minimum; the only mandatory parameter will be the ``config-control``, which includes the necessary information to connect to the database.
+In the present release, however, only a subset of the DHCPv4 server parameters can be stored in the database.
 All other parameters must be specified in the JSON configuration file, if required.

-The following table lists DHCPv6-specific parameters supported by the Configuration Backend, with an indication on which level of the hierarchy it is currently supported. "n/a" is used in cases when a particular parameter is not applicable on a particular level of the hierarchy, or in cases when the parameter is not supported by the server at this level of the hierarchy. "no" is used when the parameter is supported by the server on the given level of the hierarchy, but is not configurable via the Configuration Backend.
+The following table lists DHCPv6 specific parameters supported by the Configuration Backend, with an indication on which level of the hierarchy it is currently supported.
+The "n/a" marks cases when a given parameter is not applicable at the particular level of the hierarchy or in cases when the server does not support the parameter at this level of the hierarchy. "no" is used when a parameter is supported at the given level of the hierarchy but is not configurable via the Configuration Backend.

 All supported parameters can be configured via ``cb_cmds`` hooks library